In California, my homemade bug spray that uses essential oils worked for our bug repellent needs.

 - glass jar or a squeezable tube

-Combine ingredients in a glass jar and mix well.
-This mixture will be thick and it rubs on like a lotion, but if you want a thinner bug spray, add 1 Tbsp water and 1 tsp vanilla and mix well.
-Repeat until you reach the desired consistency.
-Store the mixture in a glass jar and if desired, fill a squeezable tube to take it on the go.
+Tip: This mixture will be thick and it rubs on like a lotion, but if you want a thinner bug spray, add 1 Tbsp water and 1 tsp vanilla and mix well.

-Homemade Bug Spray with Vanilla Extract and Peppermint Extract
+Homemade Bug Spray With Vanilla Extract and Peppermint Extract

 - 1 cup vodka

-- 1 Tbsp vanilla extract
+- 1 Tbsp each of cloves + vanilla extract + peppermint extract

 - spray bottle (I recommend using glass)

+Step 1.
 Combine all ingredients in a glass spray bottle and allow the mixture to steep at least overnight.
 Shake well and spray as needed.

 Note: If the cloves clog the tube of the spray nozzle, strain them out after steeping for at least 8 hours.

-Homemade Bug Spray with Basil
+Homemade Bug Spray With Basil

 - ½ bunch fresh basil, chopped